swagger-api/apidom/apidom/packages/apidom-reference/README.md

 by the [options.parse.parsers](https://github.com/swagger-api/apidom/blob/b3a391481360004d3d4a56c1467cece557442ec8/apidom/packages/apidom-reference/src/options/index.ts#L29) option.
 Every plugin is pulled from `options.parse.parsers` option and it's `canParse` method is called to determine whether the plugin can parse the URI.
 If `canParse` returns `true`, `parse` method of plugin is called and result from parsing is returned.
-No subsequent parser plugins are processed.
+No subsequent parser plugins are run.
 If `canParse` returns `false`, next parser plugin is pulled and this process is repeated until one of the parser plugins `canParse` method returns `true` or until entire list of parser plugins is exhausted (throws error).